- Home

 This is the comparison that matters most.
 SafetyWing’s advantage grows with trip length:

 The pattern is clear: SafetyWing costs roughly half of what World Nomads charges for long-term travel.
 The trade-off is that World Nomads includes adventure sports, trip cancellation, and higher electronics coverage in their pricing.
-If you do not need those features, SafetyWing saves you hundreds of dollars per year.
+If you don’t need those features, SafetyWing saves you hundreds of dollars per year.
 If you do need adventure sports coverage, that extra cost with World Nomads is buying real protection.
 Read our SafetyWing vs World Nomads comparison for the full breakdown.

 What Is and Is Not Included in the Price